-S/SB1-5 athletes may remain in their lanes until the last athlete of each team has completed the race.
-An athlete remaining in the water shall position himself away from the end of the pool, close to the lane rope but shall not obstruct any other athlete in another lane.
+Athletes in Sport Classes S/SB1-5 may remain in their lanes until the last Athlete of each team has completed the race.
+An Athlete remaining in the water shall position themself away from the end of the pool, close to the lane rope but shall not obstruct any other Athlete in another lane.

+During relay exchanges, running starts from the pool deck are not permitted.
+It is not permitted for Athletes to place either foot on the block behind the moveable backplate or to place one or both feet on top of the moveable backplate.

 The Race